The Australian Greens Charter

 7.1.8.
 Scheduled General Meetings: There will be a minimum of five (5) Scheduled General Meetings held each year, and in the case of six (6) preferably spaced to occur in August, October, November, February, April, and June.

-a.
-For the purpose of this constitution a notice may be served by or on behalf of The Greens NSW upon any member-group or member by sending it by post to the address of the member-group (of which the member is a member) or (in the case of a member (non-group)) to the address of the member (non-group).
-The date of the post mark on the envelope will be deemed to evidence of compliance or non-compliance with the notification requirements.
+a: By post to the address of the member-group (of which the member is a member) or (in the case of a member (non-group)) to the address of the member (non-group).
+The date of the postmark on the envelope will be deemed to be evidence of compliance or non-compliance with the notification requirements.